martin356/gitlab-ci-docs/README.md

 - path to documentation file where generated table is inserted to

 ### Command line
-The packegs is called **glcidocs** and consumes following arguments:
+The packegs is called **gitlabcidocs** and consumes following arguments:
 - **--ci-file [**_optional_**]**
 <br>Path to the file containing workflow section.
 <br>Default value is *.gitlab-ci.yml*